semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

               $SEMAPHORE_REGISTRY_URL
 ```

-The first block:
+The “Build” job then:

+  - Pulls the “latest” image from the registry.
-  - Builds the Docker image
+  - Builds the Docker image with the current code revision.
   - Tags it with `$SEMAPHORE_WORKFLOW_ID` so each has a distinct ID.
-  - Pushes it to the Semaphore Registry.
+  - Pushes it back to the Registry.

 <!-- end list -->